Cell bulging and extrusion in a three-dimensional bubbly vertex model for curved epithelial sheets: Bubbly Vertex Model and bulging instability at topological defects

 \subsection{Definition of bubbly vertex model (BVM)}

 For the description of tissue mechanics and shape, we adopt the usual tension-based approach.
 We start from the regular three-dimensional vertex model for epithelial monolayers in which individual cells are described as bounded volumes with one apical, one basal and multiple lateral faces as boundaries.
-While in the classical vertex model these boundary faces are assumed to be flat by triangulating them with a passive interpolation point \cite{Krajnc_PRE18_VM_fluidization, Drozdowski_PRR24_Topological_defects_VM_shells}, we explicitly want to consider the effect of possible interface curvature on the mechanics and thus introduce the bubbly vertex model, in which the interfaces are allowed to curve.
+While in the classical vertex model these boundary faces are assumed to be flat by triangulating them with a passive interpolation point \cite{Krajnc_PRE18_VM_fluidization,Drozdowski_PRR24_Topological_defects_VM_shells}, we explicitly want to consider the effect of possible interface curvature on the mechanics and thus introduce the bubbly vertex model, in which the interfaces are allowed to curve \cite{Ishimoto_PRE14_Bubbly_vertex_dynamics, Boromand_PRL18_Jamming_deformable_polygons, runser_NatCompSci24_SimuCell3D_bubbly_vertex_with_nucleus_and_bending, Staddon_2024_Curved_edges_vm_fluidity, Arroyo2025_active_gel_bubbly_vertex_model}, cf.~Fig.~\ref{fig:fig_shells_pentagonal_collapse}(a).

 Each cell $i$ has one apical area $A_{a,i}$, one basal area $A_{b,i}$ and the integrated lateral area $A_{l,i}$, corresponding to the areas of the boundary faces.
-We assume the faces to have surface tensions $\Gamma_{(\cdot)}$, where we assume each cell to have the same surface tension for the apical, basal, and lateral faces.
+We assume the faces to have surface tensions $\Gamma_\mathrm{a}$, $\Gamma_\mathrm{b}$ and $\Gamma_\mathrm{l}$ for the apical, basal, and lateral faces, respectively, and that their values are the same for all cells (no dependance on $i$).
 The total energy of the tissue is then described by the sum of the individual surface area contributions

 where the factor $1/2$ accounts for double counting.
 The apical and basal network topologies are identical, i.e., both apical and basal sides have the same number of adjacent apical and basal faces, respectively, and lateral faces are quadrilateral.
 We assume each cell to have a fixed volume $V_\mathrm{cell}$.
 We non-dimensionalize the surface tension via $\Gamma_l$ and the volume via $V_\mathrm{cell}$, i.e., we set $\Gamma_l=1$ and $V_\mathrm{cell}=1$.